maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('farmersprotest farmlaws', 172)
 10. ('victory farmers', 140)
 ```
-Again, 'farmlawsrepealed' comes in at third place.
+Again, 'farmlawsrepealed' comes in third place.
 'Victory farmers,' likely celebrating the Indian farmers' victories and successful protests, also seems to be popular.
 ```
 Neutral Keywords:
 1. ('farmersprotest', 4551)